CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-## Step 3: Importing encrypted sensitive data to SD Desktop
+## Importing encrypted sensitive data to SD Desktop

 Once you are logged in into your SD Desktop private workspace **you can import encrypted  sensitive data stored in SD Connect**.